What is a GIS

 From paper to GIS.

-Maps have been around since the beginning of time, the first known maps were made in the Marshall Islands with sea shells on a trellis of palms.
-Depictions of the terrain have been found in cave paintings, and it is assumed that the Egyptians must have mapped on papyrus, although there are no records.
+Maps have existed since the beginning of time, the first known maps were made in the Marshall Islands with sea shells on a lattice of palms.
+Representations of the terrain have been found in cave paintings, and it is assumed that the Egyptians must have mapped on papyrus, although there are no records.

-It was not until a little more than half a century B.C. that the first cartography of the known world, made by Anaximander of Miletus, appeared.
+It was not until a little more than half a century B.C. that the first cartography of the known world appeared, made by Anaximander of Miletus.

-From then until today, we’ve seen everything from maps with sea monsters in the oceans to the world turned upside down, elongated, or with a lot of warping.
-These are called projections.
-Someday we’ll talk about it.
+From then until today, we’ve seen everything from maps with sea monsters in the oceans to the upside-down, elongated or warped world.
+This is what are called projections.
+Someday we will talk about it.

-In the 1960s, English geographer Roger Tomlinson planned and led the development of Canada’s Geographic Information System, which is considered the world’s first computerized GIS.
+In the 1960s, English geographer Roger Tomlinson planned and directed the development of the Canadian Geographic Information System, which is considered the world’s first computerized GIS.

 https://twitter.com/geo_nfo/status/1413468467420925955?s=20